Sony Digital Paper

+The DPT-S1 was released in Japan on December 3, 2013 and launched elsewhere in 2014.
+Sony announced the discontinuation of the DPT-S1 in late 2016.

 Specifications

 The 13.3-inch e-Ink Mobius electronic paper screen has a resolution of 1200 × 1600 pixels, with a capacitive touchscreen.
 The device has an ARM Cortex-A8 at 1 GHz microprocessor.
 It was built on a SoC circuit made by Freescale.
 The amount of RAM was not published anywhere.
 Its internal storage, 4 GB, is shared between system and user; however, it is possible to expand the storage with a microSD card.
 It weighs 358 g (0.8 pounds) with a thickness of 6.8 mm.
 Novel to the DPT-S1 was the ability to interface with specific corporate networks by adding encryption, thus allowing legal professionals to make use of it in their workflow by integrating handwritten annotations into PDFs that could propagate when copied.

+DPT-RP1

+The Digital Paper DPT-RP1 was announced in April 2017.
+It features a 13.3-inch screen.

+DPT-CP1

+The DPT-CP1 from 2018 had a smaller 10.3-inch screen.

+DPT-RP2

+In 2023, Sony introduced the DPT-RP2.